VoroninRoman2/ToDoApi/readme.md

-This API allows you to add, delete, update and get simple ToDo items from my sql database.
+This API allows you to add, delete, update and get simple ToDo items.
+Api use sql database.
 Note.
 For convenience, the ConnectionString is now stored in the appsettings.json file.
 Normally I would use an environment variable.
 - Was it easy to complete the task using AI?
     Not as i expected.
 There was some problems with chat using wrong versions of packages for examle.